 Project Description :

-We are seeking a motivated student to aid us in capturing animals from the field, taking care of captive animals, observing behaviour and assisting with experiments.
-The student will gain experience and training in field work, animal behaviour experiment, 3D motion analysis technique, statistical methods, and mammalian anatomy.
+We are seeking motivated students to aid us in taking care of captive moles and working on XROMM project.
+The student will gain experience and training in animal care and the latest XROMM technique.

 Check out our research on New York Times: